steinmnn/pfafhydrocode/README.md

 # pfafhydrocode
-Holds a python module to decode the hydrologicall [Pfafstetter Coding System](https://en.wikipedia.org/wiki/Pfafstetter_Coding_System).
+Holds a python module to decode the hydrological [Pfafstetter Coding System](https://en.wikipedia.org/wiki/Pfafstetter_Coding_System).

 The functions `upstream` and `downstream` help to identify watersheds or affected areas of river manipulations.